Postgraduate Certificate in Education: Secondary English

 Associated careersAfter graduating, you will ideally be equipped to enter the teaching profession as a secondary school English teacher.

-Our university will accept the GCSE Equivalency Testing in English and Mathematics from www.equivalencytesting.com.
-However, candidates are advised to contact Anglia Ruskin if they have any queries before undertaking an equivalency test or submitting their application to seek verification.
+Our university will accept the GCSE Equivalency Testing in English, Mathematics and Science from www.equivalencytesting.com.
+However, applicants are advised to contact Anglia Ruskin if they have any queries before undertaking an equivalency test or submitting their application to seek verification.

-ExpectationsWe expect you to have thoroughly researched the role of a primary school teacher and to have gained a minimum of 2 weeks recent (within the last 12 months) UK experience in a State Primary School classroom at the point of application.
+ExpectationsWe expect you to have thoroughly researched the role of a secondary school teacher.
+Recent (within the last 12 months) experience in a UK state secondary classroom is recommended.
 Due to the highly competitive nature of the application process you'll need to be very clear in your personal statement and interview why you want to become a teacher, the skills involved and what you can bring to the profession.
 In line with government requirements, ideally candidates should have passed the literacy and numeracy skills tests prior to interview.
 If not, then these would be a condition of any offer.

 Booked holiday arrangements